sourcehut-mirrors/chawan/doc/build.md

 * `CURLLIBNAME`: Change the name of the libcurl shared object file.
-* `LIBEXECDIR`: Path to your libexec directory; by default, it is relative to wherever the binary is placed when it is executed. (i.e. after installation it would resolve to `/usr/local/libexec`.)<BR>
+* `LIBEXECDIR`: Path to your libexec directory; by default, it is relative to wherever the binary is placed when it is executed. (i.e. after installation it would resolve to `/usr/local/libexec`.)
-  WARNING: Unlike other path names, this must be quoted if your path contains spaces.
 * `DANGER_DISABLE_SANDBOX`: Set it to 1 to forcibly disable syscall filtering.
 Note that this is *not* taken from the environment variables, and you must use it like `make DANGER_DISABLE_SANDBOX=1`.